Zeffer83/OutlookAutoArchive/README.md

 # Outlook Auto Archive

 A professional PowerShell application that automatically archives emails older than a specified number of days from your Outlook Inbox to organized year/month folders.
-Features beautiful UI/UX with ASCII art banners, emojis, and professional styling.
+Features beautiful UI/UX with ASCII art banners and professional styling.

 **Author**: Ryan Zeffiretti
 **Version**: 2.9.5